hansumane/brainfk/README.md

 The program supports two flags for now: **-d*n*** for *debug* and **-n** for *no newline*.
-The debug flag prints 16 * n first bytes to stdout after program has finished.
+The debug flag prints 16 * n first bytes and final pointer position in array to stdout after program has finished.
 The no-newline flag prevents printing newline character after program has finished if the last printed character is not newline character.
 Default n value for **-d*n*** is 1

 ```
 user@host:~/brainfk$ ./brainfk examples/hello.bf -d5  # or
 user@host:~/brainfk$ ./brainfk -d5 examples/hello.bf
 Hello World!
   0,  33,  72,  87, 100,   0,   0 . . .
+/final pos: [1]/
 ```

 ### Main usage